 - Sleep meditation is meditation to help you go to sleep.
 These meditations may simply be relaxing, using a body scan or watching the breath to help you relax and go to sleep.
 Other kinds of sleep meditation help you process the day by reviewing and rejoicing in all the good you and others did today, and forgiving yourself and others for any harms we might have done.

-- Meditation music can be popular and relaxing.
-But, in general, it’s best as you become more acquainted with meditation to meditate in quiet without any music or external sounds.
+Meditation can sometimes be combined with beautiful relaxing music.
+But, in general, as you become more acquainted with meditation, you meditate in quiet without any music or external sounds.

 How to meditate

 In general, meditation involves calming both the body and mind, quieting the senses, and going inward to get in touch with who I am beneath the stress and anxiety and thoughts and worries and plans and stimulation of daily life.
 Meditation sessions can be as short as you like, but generally involve several elements and stages: